 Cynthia Wynn Herman Scholarship Endowment

-Established in 1995 in memory of Cynthia Wynn Herman, MA ’90, by her parents, Mr. and Mrs. Michael Wynn, joined by others, to benefit students pursuing a degree in English with an interest in women’s studies.
-Recipients may be a full-time or part-time and an in-state or out-of-state student.
+The Cynthia Wynn Herman Scholarship Endowment was established in 1995 in memory of Cynthia Wynn Herman, MA English ’90, by her parents, Mr. and Mrs. Michael Wynn, joined by others, to benefit students pursuing a degree in English with an interest in women’s studies.
+Recipients may be full-time or part-time and in-state or out-of-state students.
 The scholarship may be renewable.
-Cynthia Wynn Herman, an alumna of the College of Humanities and Social Sciences, was assistant director of the Writing Center and editor of the women’s studies program newsletter.
+Cynthia Wynn Herman, an alum of the College of Humanities and Social Sciences, was assistant director of the Writing Center and editor of the women’s studies program newsletter.

 English Scholarships